Noncommutative Mather-Yau theorem and its applications to Calabi-Yau algebras

-The systematic study of Calabi-Yau algebras (see definitions in Section \ref{sec:CY-Ginzdg}) was initiated by Ginzburg in his milestone paper \cite{Ginz}.
-In the last decade, it finds enormous applications in algebraic geometry, representation theory and topology.
-Fix a field $k$.
-Ginzburg conjectured that all 3-dimensional Calabi-Yau algebras should arise as Jacobi algebras, where a Jacobi algebra $\Lm(Q,\Phi)$ is defined to be the quotient algebra of the path algebra $kQ$ of a finite quiver $Q$ by a two-sided ideal generated by the cyclic derivatives of a potential $\Phi\in kQ_{\cy}:=kQ/[kQ,kQ]$ (see Definition \ref{superpotential-free}).
+In recent years, the study of singularity theory of noncommutative functions has attracted more and more attention due to the motivations from algebraic geometry and representation theory.
+In his milestone paper \cite{Ginz}, Ginzburg defined the notion of Calabi-Yau algebra (see definitions in Section \ref{sec:CY-Ginzdg}) and provided a construction using quiver with potential.
+Ginzburg conjectured that all 3-dimensional Calabi-Yau algebras should arise as Jacobi algebras.
 This conjecture has been confirmed by Van den Bergh for all complete Calabi-Yau algebras \cite{VdB15}, while the general case has been disproved by Ben Davison \cite{Da}.
-In this article, we mostly work on Jacobi algebras $\wh{\Lm}(Q,\Phi)$ of a complete path algebra $\wh{kQ}$.

-On the other hand, not all Jacobi algebras satisfy the (smooth) Calabi-Yau property (see definition in Section \ref{sec:CY-Ginzdg}).
-The contraction algebras associated to 3-dimensional flopping contractions, defined by Donovan and Wemyss \cite{DW13}, give such examples.
-For every finite quiver $Q$ and potential $\Phi$, Ginzburg defined a natural complete dg-algebra $\hD(Q,\Phi)$ associating to it, where $H^0(\hD(Q,\Phi))\cong \wh{\Lm}(Q,\Phi)$.
-Keller proved that $\hD(Q,\Phi)$ always satisfies the Calabi-Yau property, regardless of whether $\wh{\Lm}(Q,\Phi)$ is smooth or not \cite{KV09}.
+In \cite{Ginz}, Ginzburg only considered Calabi-Yau algebras that are homologically smooth, whereas Jacobi algebras are not necessarily smooth.
+Indeed it is more natural to define Calabi-Yau algebras under the framework of dg algebras.
+For every finite quiver $Q$ and potential $\Phi$, Ginzburg defined a natural complete dg-algebra $\hD(Q,\Phi)$ associating to it, where $H^0(\hD(Q,\Phi))\cong \wh{\Lm}(Q,\Phi)$ (see Definition \ref{Ginzalg}).
+Keller proved that $\hD(Q,\Phi)$ always satisfies the (smooth) Calabi-Yau property, regardless of whether $\wh{\Lm}(Q,\Phi)$ is smooth or not \cite{KV09}.
 A geometric proof for this statement was given by Van den Bergh in the Appendix of \cite{KV09}.
 The result of Keller and Van den Bergh suggests that we should view $\hD(Q,\Phi)$ as a ``derived thickening" of the the Jacobi algebra $\wh{\Lm}(Q,\Phi)$.
 This point of view, already contained in Ginzburg's original paper, is motivated by Donaldson-Thomas theory.
-In DT theory, the moduli space of stable sheaves on Calabi-Yau threefold is locally isomorphic to a critical set of a function.
+In Donaldson-Thomas theory, the moduli space of stable sheaves on Calabi-Yau threefold is locally isomorphic to a critical set of a function.
 Indeed, the moduli space admits an enhancement as a derived scheme (stack) of virtual dimension zero in the sense of \cite{BCFHR}.
-Although the moduli space itself is highly singular, the derived moduli space is a better behaved object.
+Although the moduli space itself is usually highly singular, the derived moduli space is a better behaved object.
 It is well-known that the derived structure is determined by the moduli space together with its obstruction theory.